gmonteith/farm-finance/README.md

 ## Description:
-This is a **DRAFT** of a pdf called collection of groff files that examining capital allocation in small businesses.
+This is a **DRAFT** of a pdf called farm-finance.pdf

+The document is still very much a draft but it is regularly worked on.
+The document covers the basic mathematics of finance and how to use this information to make better capital allocation decisions.

 The document has been written using the groff document formatting system with the ms macro package and the preprocessors eqn, tbl, pic and grap.